You know that saying, ‘slow and steady wins the race’?

 The art and science of healing trauma

-The art and science of healing trauma at the body-based nervous system level is embryonic at best.
+The art and science of healing trauma at the somatic, nervous system level is embryonic at best.
 Due to this newness, we have limited numbers of practitioners (worldwide) who have taken the time to FULLY study and practice at the levels I’ve found are pretty darn essential so one can not only be trauma-informed, but trauma-trained from a somatic, Polyvagal and neurobiological lens.*

 The other thing to remember is not all nervous systems respond in the same way to trauma.
 This means each system must be treated differently.
 For this to happen the practitioner must be highly skilled, not only in the theory and practical know-how, but they must have a knack for pivoting on the fly with ease and neutrality so as to not disrupt a person’s sense of safety (or danger).